Bagauda

-Daud Dan Bawo, also known as Bagauda or Yakano, was the first King of Kano, reigning from 999 to 1063.
-He established a Dynasty which would go on to rule the state for over 800 years.
-According to the Kano Chronicle, all subsequent Kings and Sultans of Kano descended from him.
+Daud Dan Bawo, also known as Bagauda or Yakano, was the first King of Kano, in what is now northern Nigeria, reigning from 999 to 1063.
+He established a dynasty which would go on to rule the state for over 800 years.
+According to the Kano Chronicle, all subsequent kings and sultans of Kano descended from him.

 Family

 Bagauda's father was Bawo (also spelled Bauwo).
 Bagauda had a son, Warisi, with Saju.
 Warisi succeeded his father as king in 1063.